SplittyDev/DOMinate.js/README.md

 # DOMinate.js
 > HTML element creation in JS using CSS selectors

-Dominate is a small one-file library for creating HTML elements.
+Dominate is a small (~113 SLOC) one-file library for creating HTML elements.
 It works its magic by parsing CSS selectors into DOM elements.

 ## Example